ArPIHomeSecurity/arpi_documentation/docs/developers/installation.md

 5. You can access the web application https://arpi.local
    * Default registration code for admin: ABCD1234
    * Default access code: 1234
+   * Default password for argus user on SSH: Argus.1234

 !!! note
     You can find the default production settings: [Project folder]/server/src/data.py - method env_prod